 Tuition & Fees

-Tuition for each Great Books Seminar and Discussion Series is $700.
+Tuition for each Great Books Seminar and Discussion Series is $700 for 12-week programs and $500 for 8-week programs.
 There is also a $50 Registration Fee.
 This one-time fee per participant covers any and all January classes chosen.
 Registration and Tuition are refundable until January 4, 2021.